History of bankruptcy law: Post-medieval England

-In England, the first recognised piece of legislation was the Statute of Bankrupts 1542.
-Bankrupts were seen as crooks, and the Act stated its aim to prevent "crafty debtors" escaping the realm.
-A more humane approach was developed in the Bankruptcy Act 1705.
+In England, the first recognised piece of legislation was the Statute of Bankrupts (34 & 35 Hen.
+8. c.
+4).
+Bankrupts were seen as crooks, and the act stated its aim to prevent "crafty debtors" escaping the realm.
+A more humane approach was developed in the Bankruptcy Act 1705 (4 & 5 Ann. c.
+4), passed on 19 March 1706.
 The Lord Chancellor was given power to discharge bankrupts, once disclosure of all assets and various procedures had been fulfilled.
 In Fowler v Padget Lord Kenyon reasserted the old sentiment that "Bankruptcy is considered a crime and a bankrupt in the old laws is called an offender."

 The bankrupt was seen as being bonded to his creditors.
-Under the Insolvent Debtors (England) Act 1813, debtors could request release after 14 days in jail by taking an oath that their assets did not exceed £20, but if any of their creditors objected, they had to stay inside.
-Attitudes were changing, however, and the Bankruptcy Act 1825 allowed people to start proceedings for their own bankruptcy, in agreement with creditors.
+Under the Insolvent Debtors (England) Act 1813 (53 Geo.
+3. c.
+102), debtors could request release after 14 days in jail by taking an oath that their assets did not exceed £20, but if any of their creditors objected, they had to stay inside.
+Attitudes were changing, however, and the Bankruptcy Act 1825 (6 Geo.
+4. c.
+16) allowed people to start proceedings for their own bankruptcy, in agreement with creditors.
 Previously only creditors could start the proceedings.
 Bankruptcy proceedings agreed between creditors and debtor also occurred when a trader filed a declaration of insolvency in the office of the Chancellor's Secretary of Bankrupts, which was then advertised.
 The advertised declaration supported a commission in bankruptcy to be issued.
 A law was thereafter enacted, which declared that no commission grounded on this act of bankruptcy was to be "deemed invalid by reason of such declaration having been concerted or agreed upon between the bankrupt and any creditor or other person."
-Voluntary bankruptcy was not authorized until the passing of the Bankruptcy Law Consolidation Act 1849.
+Voluntary bankruptcy was not authorized until the passing of the Bankruptcy Law Consolidation Act 1849 (12 & 13 Vict. c.
+106).